5 Important Reasons Firehouse Subs® Continues its Franchise Growth

 A restaurant franchise brand doesn’t reach its 25th year without a formula for success.
 Here at Firehouse Subs, we like to think it’s because people come back when they’re treated well and fed well.
 Turns out, people absolutely LOVE the same things we do – the best meats, cheeses and toppings we can find.
 Our guests come back again and again because, unlike other sub places, our unique steaming method releases a rush of flavors in our meats and cheeses, which then get served way over code on one of our private-recipe sub rolls.
 That’s a winning combination that’s hard to beat – for big eaters and the value-conscious alike.

 But a restaurant franchise can’t grow on just food alone.
-Sure, it’s a cornerstone of what we do, but our continued success as a brand can also be attributed to our amazingly committed franchisee network, passionate executive team, and our deep commitment to first responders in the local communities in which we operate.
+Sure, it’s a cornerstone of what we do, but our continued success as a brand can also be attributed to our amazingly committed Firehouse Subs franchise owners, passionate executive team, and our deep commitment to first responders in the local communities in which we operate.
 We’re the best in the business because of the people that make up our network of nearly 1,200 restaurants across the U.S., Puerto Rico and Canada, the hundreds of folks in our headquarters in Jacksonville, Fla. and their shared commitment of providing funding, lifesaving equipment, and educational opportunities to first responders and public safety organizations through our Firehouse Subs Public Safety Foundation®.
 In fact, together as a network, we’ve granted more than $48 million to hometown heroes since the Foundation’s inception in 2005.

 #1: Be Strategic